-Each year, the Center for Christian Thought awards a variable number of Research Fellowships, for scholarship on a selected theme (e.g., the 2012-2013 academic year is devoted to work on Neuroscience and the Soul).
+Each year, the Center for Christian Thought awards a variable number of Research Fellowships, for scholarship on a selected theme (e.g., the 2013-2014 academic year is devoted to work on Psychology & Spiritual Formation).
 These Fellowships are awarded both to Visiting Research Fellows and Biola Research Fellows.
 Research Fellows meet weekly for roundtable seminars with the Center's leadership, to share ideas, present their research, and sharpen each other’s thinking around their research project.

 Research Fellows will have the opportunity to participate in private roundtable seminars with Visiting Scholars, all of them experts from their respective fields, on topics related to the theme.
 Research Fellows will also have the opportunity to share the fruit of their research with the public: